aNickzz/twig-language/README.md

 ## Documentation

-Twig Language 2 is a Visual Studio Code extension that provides snippets, syntax highlighting, hover, and formatting for the Twig file format.
+Twig Language 2 is a Visual Studio Code extension that provides snippets, syntax highlighting, and hover for the Twig file format.

 ### Twig syntax highlighting and language support

 This extension provides language support for the Twig syntax.

-### Code formatter/beautifier for Twig files

-Using PrettyDiff, this extension implements the only working code formatter for Twig files in VS Code.

 ### Information about Twig code on hover